 While the ants teach us many lessons, including the importance of being prepared as much as possible for whatever lies ahead, the conies, or rock badgers, show us the need for precaution and being responsible for taking care of ourselves.

 These small animals hide behind the rocky crags jutting up in the mountains where no eagle can get to them.
 They also hide close to the rocks where they remain unseen by prowling lions.
 Away from the safety of the rocks they would be dead meat.

-Too many people today are over-dependent, expecting somebody else or the government to take care of them.
+Too many people today are over-dependent, expecting somebody else to take care of them.
 God's goal for each of us is that we mature and grow up, not be independent nor over-dependent, but interdependent.
 If we don't take care of ourselves and accept responsibility for getting our needs met in healthy ways, nobody else is going to do it for us.
 Rock-badgers, if they didn't exercise precaution and take care of themselves, would either starve or be eaten.
 If we don't learn to do the same, we will, in the long run, "be eaten up!"
-And when we expect others, including for some the government, to do for us what we can and need to do for ourselves, we remain immature, over-dependent and irresponsible.
+When we expect others to do for us what we can and need to do for ourselves, we remain immature, over-dependent and irresponsible.

 Furthermore, in life, the reality is that we can't trust everybody.
 Jesus didn't trust himself to everybody either.
 And like him, the more we know and understand ourselves, the more we will be able to sense whether we can trust somebody else or not.
 And we certainly can't trust our arch enemy, the devil.
 As Peter put it, "Be self-controlled and alert.
 Your enemy the devil prowls around like a roaring lion looking for someone to devour."2